 You'll gain skills in communication, learn how to promote the needs, interests and rights of your clients, and develop an understanding of the specific needs and support requirements of clients from Aboriginal and/or Torres Strait Islander communities, as well as those with mental health issues.

-This course can be completed on campus or as a VETDSS program with flexible study options available.
+This course can be completed on-campus or as part of the VETDSS program.

 Studying during COVID-19 Restrictions